-Are you freaking out about the changes in digital marketing and worrying about the future of marketing?
+Are you freaking out about the changes in digital marketing and worrying about the future?

 Change is coming.

 And on top of all of that, the robots are coming.
 Commerce is happening through bots.
 People are ordering through Amazon echo and chatbots…